devicetree-org/devicetree-specification/source/flattened-format.rst

 ``off_dt_struct``
-    This field shall contain the offset in bytes of the structure block (see 8.4) from the beginning of the header.
+    This field shall contain the offset in bytes of the structure block (see :ref:`sect-fdt-structure-block`) from the beginning of the header.

 ``off_dt_strings``
-    This field shall contain the offset in bytes of the strings block (see FIXME 8.5) from the beginning of the header.
+    This field shall contain the offset in bytes of the strings block (see :ref:`sect-fdt-strings-block`) from the beginning of the header.

 ``off_mem_rsvmap``
-    This field shall contain the offset in bytes of the memory reservation block (see 8.3) from the beginning of the header.
+    This field shall contain the offset in bytes of the memory reservation block (see :ref:`sect-fdt-memory-reservation-block`)
+    from the beginning of the header.

 ``version``
     This field shall contain the version of the device tree data